There are many soaps available online that are listed as “natural soap” or “all natural soap”. But what does that really mean?

 Since there is no universal definition or standard of identity for the term “natural soap”, it is not regulated by the government, and soapmakers and marketers can use the term as loosely or as strictly as they wish.
 Because of this, there are a couple of different loose definitions that exist.

 Many people believe that a natural soap should only use ingredients that are easily pronounced, easily procured, and easily recognizable.
-Under this definition, olive oil would be considered a natural ingredient while Pentasodium Pentetate (“a chelating agent used in cosmetics and beauty products to prevent various mineral components from binding together and negatively affecting the formulation” via Truthinaging.com) would not be considered a natural soapmaking ingredient.
+Under this definition, olive oil would be considered a natural ingredient while Pentasodium Pentetate (“a chelating agent in a wide range of cosmetic products...it can replace the heavy metal ions such as calcium, magnesium, or copper from the product with less reactive ions” via lisielle.com) would not be considered a natural soapmaking ingredient.

 Others believe that natural soap should only use ingredients that are plant-derived.
 If an ingredient comes out of a laboratory then they would not consider the product to be “all-natural”.